-The availability of such an amount of complex data makes it attractive for Semantic Web applications to exploit High Performance Computing (HPC) infrastructures to effectively process Big Data.
-As a reaction on this challenge, a number of major software vendors in the Semantic Web domain have been collaborating with high performance computing centers, and this trend is expected to grow in the nearest future [6].
-Both commodity and more dedicated HPC architectures, such as the Cray XMT [7], have been in focus of the data-intensive Web applications.
-The XMT dedicated system, however, proved successful only for a limited number of tasks so far, which is mainly due to the complexity of exploiting the offered software frameworks (mainly non-standard pragma-based C extensions.
+Both commodity and more dedicated HPC architectures, such as the Cray XMT [6], have been held in focus of the data-intensive Web applications.
+The XMT dedicated system, however, has proved successful only for a limited number of tasks so far, which is mainly due to the complexity of exploiting the offered software frameworks (mainly non-standard pragma-based C extensions).

 Unfortunately, most Semantic Web applications are written in the Java programming language, whereas current frameworks that make the most out of HPC infrastructures, such as the Message Passing Interface (MPI), only target C or Fortran applications.
 MPI is a process-based parallelization strategy, which is a de-facto standard in the area of parallel computing for C, C++, and Fortran applications.
-Known alternative parallelization frameworks to MPI that conform with Java, such as Hadoop [8] or Ibis [9], prove to be scalable though but are not even nearly as efficient or well-developed as numerous open-source implementations of MPI, such as MPICH or Open MPI [10].
-We look at how to resolve the above-mentioned issues in a way that leverages the advances of the existing MPI frameworks.
+Known alternative parallelization frameworks to MPI that conform with Java, such as Hadoop[7] or Ibis [8], prove to be scalable though but are not even nearly as efficient or well-developed as numerous open-source implementations of MPI, such as MPICH or Open MPI[9].